zY2EZHVByG/Logo2PWM/README.md

 Logo2PWM is a tool to convert sequence logo back to position weight matrix.

-In the field of gene biology, there are often situations such that in a publication, only the sequence logos of the motifs are provided, however, the corresponding PWMs are hard to be acquired.
+In the field of molecular biology, there are often situations that in a publication, only the sequence logos of the motifs are provided, however, the corresponding PWMs are hard to be acquired.
 In order to do more researches on these motifs, we need a tool to quickly and accurately convert the sequence logos back to PWMs, that is why we made Logo2PWM.

 ### Folder description